lbfn83/dwindle/README.md

 ● Backend Features :
   - MailChimp Integration : provide the feature for email subscription and a weekly email template generation based on jobposting data
   - Postgres full text search
-  - Address standardization with a regular expression and Google Geocoding
+  - Address standardization using a regular expression and Google Geocoding
   - Job hadnling queues using Bull and Redis
   - Logging/Database backup file upload using Google Cloud platform
   - Custom REST APIs